Kidlat Tahimik: Early life and education

+Upon his return, he founded AIESEC in the Philippines.

-Influences
+Influences and works

-Tahimik grew up in Baguio, Philippines, a summer resort community established in the presence of several U.S. Military bases.
+Tahimik’s early films focus on the cultural effects of colonialism and imperialism, highlighting Hollywood's global influence.
+This "soft power" normalizes political oppression and economic exploitation, creating obedient colonial subjects and willing consumers.
 This experience influenced the themes of his films, most notably the semi-autobiographical Perfumed Nightmare (1977) and Turumba (1983).
+Perfumed nightmare was created on a limited budget and is considered as a classic of Third Cinema, winning the Independent Award category of 27th Berlin International Film Festival.

 The latter of these two films provides some insight into the circumstances that brought him to Europe and into the presence of filmmaker Werner Herzog, who along with director Francis Ford Coppola and his American Zoetrope studio, was instrumental in helping to release Perfumed Nightmare in the United States.

 Personal life

+Kidlat is the son of former Baguio Mayor Virginia de Guia.
 Kidlat's wife is German artist and writer Katrin De Guia.
 They had three children: Kidlat de Guia (or Kidlat Gottlieb Kalayaan); Kawayan Thor Kalayaan; and Kabunian De Guia (or Kabunian Cedric Enrique).

-In February 2004, a fire was reported to have spread in their home 4-storey home in Benguet, the Philippines.
+In February 2004, a fire was reported to have spread in their 4-story home in Benguet, the Philippines.
 The family was able to escape safely, but the director's film stock and collection of art and artifacts were destroyed.

-He owns the vegetarian cafe Oh My Gulay located at the top of the La Azotea building in Baguio, Philippines and he also owns and maintains the Ili-Likha Artist's Village which is also in Baguio.
+Tahimik owns the vegetarian cafe Oh My Gulay located at the top of the La Azotea building in Baguio, Philippines and he also owns and maintains the Ili-Likha Artist's Village which is also in Baguio.